 RMIT is committed to providing you with an education that strongly links formal learning with professional or vocational practice.

 Many assignments are designed to put theory into workplace practice providing an education that is directly applicable to your role as an OHS professional.

 Courses are delivered in intensive mode (full days) at the beginning of each semester to accommodate students working full-time.
 The normal load is two courses per semester, meaning that the graduate diploma takes two years (4 semesters) to complete.
 The Masters in OHS can be acquired with 4 more courses (see MC135 information sheet).

-While this program is usually taken in part time mode, there may be the option to complete the program full-time.
+While this course is usually taken in part time mode, there may be the option to complete the course full-time.
 Please contact the Program Coordinator to discuss.

 The Graduate Diploma in OHS consists of 96 credit points.

-The program content is based on the core body of knowledge of OHS professionals with additional material included.
+The course content is based on the core body of knowledge of OHS professionals with additional material included.
 You’ll learn to apply this in workplaces.